louisameline/observe_evented/README.md

 Notifiers also let you create more event types (read the article linked at the top of this page).

-Options : optimize the results
+Options : optimize performances
 -------------------------

-An object of options can optionaly be provided as the third argument in the call to `$.observe`.
+An object of options can optionaly be provided in the call to `observe_evented.observe()`.

 Before explaining the options, note that Observe_evented :
 - returns by default all events that happened on the object/array you observe,